Search

 BlendedInfixLookupFactory

-The only difference appears scoring the suggestions, to weight prefix matches across the matched documents.
+The only difference appears in scoring the suggestions, to weight prefix matches across the matched documents.
 The score will be higher if a hit is closer to the start of the suggestion or vice versa.

 FSTLookupFactory